I am Laura Koniver, M.D. aka the Intuition Physician…

 But how did I make the transition from traditional medical doctor to an intuitive physician?

-I grew up in a very loving and wonderful family, who I am so thankful for.
-I had a wonderful childhood filled with lots of laughter, games and travel.
+I grew up in a very loving family and had a wonderful childhood filled with lots of laughter, hard work, and travel.
 Everyone in my family is super smart and super goal oriented.
 Very governed by the thinking and analytical mind, there was always lots and lots of doing… lots of education, lots of competition, lots of goal oriented direction to achieve a certain grade, earn a certain allowance.

 This was great for the traditional path I was on, because going to college and then medical school was very natural to me and I accepted this very conventional world… while always inwardly striving to figure out what was the deeper point of it all.